Guidance for Supporting Pets in the Pandemic Transition

 EAP – “Ask the Expert” Rob Halpin, Director of Communications at The Massachusetts Society for the Prevention of Cruelty to Animals – Angell Animal Medical Center (MSPCA-Angell)

 Humans are not the only ones who have experienced changes in their regular routine during the Pandemic.
 Pets have also seen life as they know it modified.
 Additionally, a record number of animals found families during the last year.
 According to the MSPCA-Angell, their shelters have reported a 10-fold increase in adoptions.

-The Mass General Brigham EAP was fortunate to have a conversation with Rob Halpin, MSPCA–Angell, about how to support our pets now and during the post-Pandemic transition.
+The Mass General Brigham EAP was fortunate to have a conversation with Rob Halpin, MSPCA–Angell, about how to support our pets now and during the Pandemic transition.
 Below, we share Rob’s helpful guidance that he has gathered through consultation with veterinary experts at Angell Memorial Medical Center.

 Training your New Puppy or Adult Dog

 If you are lucky enough to have added a pet to your family, you have most likely realized the joy this can bring but also some of the challenges.
 Before COVID, most of us were not used to dogs barking or pulling on our clothes while we were in a work meeting.
 Rob explained that pet owners may be unintentionally reinforcing these behaviors by the way they acknowledge or respond to them.
 Believe it or not, ignoring your dog when they engage in these behaviors may bring more success than a verbal or non-verbal reprimand.
 Here are some Training Tips from Angell to help you and your dog learn more productive behaviors.
 Angell also offers Animal Behavior Classes, now available on a virtual platform.